thalesbruno/node-web-server/README.md

 Weather app
 ===============
-A weather application written in node.js that consumes mapbox.com and darksky.net and give you a forecast summary report of the place you want.
+A weather application written in `node.js` that gets from [mapbox.com](mapbox.com) the geocode location of your searched place, and use it to request from  [darksky.net](darksky.net) a forecast summary report of that location.
+Accessible at [https://thlsbrn-weather-app.herokuapp.com](https://thlsbrn-weather-app.herokuapp.com).

 <!--ts-->
 Table of contents